anbaig/sample-encryption-in-transit-for-kubernetes/deploy-load-balancer/README.md

 kubectl get awspcaclusterissuer aws-pca-cluster-issuer -o jsonpath='{.spec.arn}'
 ```

-## Certificate Types

-### Private Certificate
-- Uses AWS Private CA via AWS Certificate Manager
-- Requires importing the CA certificate into client trust stores
-- Suitable for internal/development workloads
-- More cost-effective for internal use

-### Public Certificate
-- Uses an existing public certificate from AWS Certificate Manager
-- Certificate must be in ISSUED status before deployment
-- Trusted by all browsers and clients
-- Suitable for production workloads
-- Optionally creates DNS CNAME record if hosted zone ID provided

 ## Testing the Load Balancer

 After deployment, the script will output the hostname of the Network Load Balancer.
 You can access the demo application using: